-Lenin was a political revolutionary, yet he was not a militant atheist.
-In fact, he accepted Christians as members of the Party, used parables in his writings and speeches, and was interested in the practices of marginal Christian groups such as the Old Believers, Dukhobors, Molokans, and Mennonites.
-His friend, Vladimir Bonch-Bruevich, who spent a year in the Canadian wilderness with a group of Russian Dukhobors, said that reading the papers of these "sectarians," Lenin once exclaimed, "How interesting!
-This was created by simple folk...whereas our private docents have authored a huge amount of talentless papers on all kinds of philosophical bullshit...
-These manuscripts are hundred times more important than all their scribble."
-And not only this, in Lenin's close circle of political associates, the outright political idealists and Christian socialists were not a marginal group.
-The so-called "God-Builders," a group of passionate revolutionary intellectuals, who believed that communism would materialize the religious ideal for a just society, had influence within the party.
-The most prominent among them were the writer Maxim Gorky and the poet, intellectual, and after the revolution "First Commissar of Enlightenment" Anatoly Lunacharsky.
+Lenin was a political revolutionary, but he was not a militant atheist.
+In fact, he accepted Christians as members of the party, used parables in his writings and speeches, and was interested in the practices of marginal Christian groups such as the Old Believers, Dukhobors, Molokans and Mennonites.
+His friend Vladimir Bonch-Bruevich, who spent a year in the Canadian wilderness with a group of Russian Dukhobors, said that when Lenin read the papers of these "sectarians," he once exclaimed: "How interesting!
+This was written by simple people... while our private lecturers have written a huge amount of talentless papers on all sorts of philosophical bullshit...
+These manuscripts are a hundred times more important than all their scribblings".
+Moreover, in Lenin's close circle of political associates, the overt political idealists and Christian socialists were not a fringe group.
+The so-called "God-builders," a group of passionate revolutionary intellectuals who believed that communism would materialize the religious ideal of a just society, had influence within the party.
+The most prominent of these were the writer Maxim Gorky and the poet, intellectual, and, after the revolution, "First Commissar of Enlightenment" Anatoly Lunacharsky.